-- 1. The use of accommodation by the agency worker cannot be made compulsory by the employment agency and/or set as a requirement for the assignment. - 2.
-Accommodation that is offered must meet the housing standards described in Appendix V of this collective agreement if: - a. the employment agency makes a deduction from or setoff against the wage of the agency worker for the purpose of housing the agency worker, or - b. the employment agency has entered into an agreement with the agency worker about the use or rental of the accommodation. - 3.
-The employment agency informs the agency worker about the possibility of registering in the Personal Records Database (Dutch BRP). - 4.
-The employment agency may charge the agency worker costs for using the accommodation.
+1. The use of accommodation by the agency worker cannot be made compulsory by the employment agency and/or set as a requirement for the assignment.

+2. Accommodation that is offered must meet the housing standards described in Appendix V of this collective agreement if:

+a. the employment agency makes a deduction from or setoff against the wage of the agency worker for the purpose of housing the agency worker, or b. the employment agency has entered into an agreement with the agency worker about the use or rental of the accommodation.

+3. The employment agency informs the agency worker about the possibility of registering in the

+Personal Records Database (Dutch BRP).

+4. The employment agency may charge the agency worker costs for using the accommodation.
 The costs to be charged may not exceed the actual costs of the accommodation.
-In the absence of this agency worker, the employment agency will

-- not charge costs to another agency worker for use of the same accommodation in the same period for which the absent agency worker has already paid. - 5.
-If the agency work employment contract ends, the employment agency gives the agency worker a reasonable period of time to leave the home.
-The reasonable period is proportionally extended if: - a. during the agency work employment contract there has been uncertainty about the end of the agency work employment contract; - b. the period the agency worker worked for the employment agency has been longer.
+In the absence of this agency worker, the employment agency will not charge costs to another agency worker for use of the same accommodation in the same period for which the absent agency worker has already paid.

-In addition, the duration of the reasonable period depends on the possibilities for returning to the country of origin.

-With effect from 1 January 2022, paragraph 5 will be replaced by:
+With effect from 1 January 2025, paragraph 4 will be replaced by: